-There are mainly two sorts of visual hull construction methods: voxel-based and boundary-based methods [5].
+There are mainly two sorts of visual hull construction methods: voxel-based and boundary-based methods [Li 2004].

-Voxel-based methods [6]-[7] usually start from a working volume that contains the target object and quantized into voxels.
+Voxel-based methods [Kutulakos and Seitz 2000, Slabaugh et al. 2001] usually start from a working volume that contains the target object and quantized into voxels.
 The voxels are one by one put through tests: those lie inside all silhouette cones are preserved; the others are cleared.
 Therefore, the remaining voxels form the visual hull.
 These methods are able to reconstruct very complex objects, such as trees.
 However, they usually suffer from quantization artifacts and cannot get smooth modeling results.

-In boundary-based methods [4, 8], silhouette cones are represented as boundary elements, such as surfaces or lines.
+In boundary-based methods [Matusik et al. 2000, Cheung et al. 2003], silhouette cones are represented as boundary elements, such as surfaces or lines.
 The visual hull is constructed by computing the intersection of these elements, and the result could be composed by a group of surfaces patches, line segments, or points.
 Such methods consume less memory and run faster than voxel-based methods, and quantization artifacts could be avoided.
 If necessary, boundary-represented visual hull can also be triangulated into explicit 3D meshes.

-2.1 Image-Based Visual Hull
+2.1 IMAGE-BASED VISUAL HULL

-In this paper, we follow the main framework of a method called Image-based Visual Hull (IBVH) [4].
+In this paper, we follow the main framework of a method called Image-based Visual Hull (IBVH) [Matusik et al. 2000].
 It is a boundary-based method.
 In this method, the input is a group of images taken around the object with calibrated cameras.
 The silhouette cones of these reference images are represented as a bench of 3D rays that is emitted from the camera centers, each corresponds to a pixel in the silhouette.
 Then the intersection of the cones, i.e. the visual hull, is composed of a group of line segments.
 It is remarkable that in this method the computing is limited to the image space of the reference images, and the result is view-dependent, which makes the method quite efficient.